iamdudeman/sola-game-engine/README.md

   * Create child + parent relationships for the entities?
   * load additional components, systems and engine ui from external JAR
     * maybe generate a gradle file to build the jar from inside the engine?
-* Rendering
-  * SolaGraphics could cull entities that are outside the camera viewport
 * Unit Testing
   * Add easy way to test the ability of ECS components to be serializable
   * Add lots of missing tests :)
-* Research Virtual File System
 * Browser Platform
   * Implement better tool for compiling Java to JavaScript code (TeaVM gradle plugin has some file locking issues)
   * Improve performance (StressTestExample can't handle a lot of objects)